 - Be credited as the author of the article.

-- Make printed copies of his/her article to use for a lecture or class which is being lead on a non-commercial basis.
+- Make printed copies of his/her article to use for a lecture or class which is being lead on a non-commercial basis and not in mass online courses

 - Share the article using his/her free e-copies with friends and/or colleagues.